GrayHatGuy/picopasco-lora/readme.md

   #### *- to feed oneself a little bit*

  ## description
-sensor monitor and control hardware/firmware for a personal economical and scalable grow system using a raspberrypi pico and standard off the shelf sensors and components.
+LoRaWAN connectivity via SX1262 with sensor monitor and control hardware/firmware for a personal economical and scalable grow system using a raspberrypi pico and standard off the shelf sensors and components.

 #### **present state**
 _includes nutrient mixing capabilities and monitor of the following sensors._